-The grant awards $90,000 over two years for original, basic or clinical research in venous or lymphatic disease.
-The grant is open to residents, fellows in a training program, as well as physicians who have completed their training within the past five (5) years and are based within the United States.
+The grant is open to residents and fellows in a training program located in the United States and physicians who have completed their training within the past ten (10) years, have not previously received this award and are currently based in the United States.

-The short-term goal of the award is to enhance and further the career opportunities of young physician scientists as well as develop novel research concepts to add to the knowledge of venous and lymphatic diseases.
-Thus, this grant mechanism will continue contributing to the career development of the applicants, becoming a cornerstone in physician-scientist career promoting innovative science and discovery.
+The goal of the award is to enhance and further the career opportunities of young physician scientists as well as to develop novel clinical research outcomes to add to the knowledge, prevention, diagnosis and management of venous and lymphatic diseases.
 Applications addressing “high impact” areas as well as applicants who demonstrate a strong interest in venous and lymphatic diseases will be given strong consideration.
-The long-term goal of the award is to provide a foundation of research for developing compelling data and creating tools in support of a competitive proposal for future larger scale grants as well as advancing the current knowledge of venous and lymphatic disease.

 AVF-JOBST Grant History:

-The AVF-JOBST Research Grant will be funded and administered by the AVF Foundation.
-The Grant will provide $90,000 over two years chosen through a competitive and confidential peer-reviewed selection process.
-The grant will provide funding for direct research-related costs and travel expenses to attend the annual AVF meeting to provide the annual progress report on the study.
-The awardee will also be required to provide a budget report once every 6 months.
+The AVF-JOBST Clinical Research Grant will be funded and administered by the AVF Foundation.
+The Grant will provide $85,000 over two years to a project chosen through a competitive and confidential peer-reviewed selection process.
+The grant will provide funding for direct research-related costs and travel expenses to attend the annual AVF meeting to accept the award and provide annual progress reports on the study.
+The awardee will be required to provide a progress update and budget report every 6 months.
 The grant award WILL NOT pay for indirect costs to the researcher’s university or facility.

-- A no-cost extension will be permitted to allow for variability in research progression on a case by case basis only, upon written request by the applicant, and will require approval from the Research Committee, Research Council, and Board of Directors.
+- A no-cost extension will be permitted to allow for variability in research progression on a case-by-case basis only, upon written request by the applicant, and will require approval from the Research Committee, Research Council Chair, and Board of Directors.

 - All residents and fellows are required to include a letter from the Program Director confirming a two-year commitment to the project and enough time dedicated to research during this period.